1. What is included with admission?

-Yes, we have an 80-seat family restaurant, Mildred’s Grill, that serves everything from soups, salads, burgers and fries to fried chicken dinners.
+Yes, we have an 140-seat family restaurant, Mildred’s Grill, that serves soup, salads, burgers, sandwiches, wraps, chicken tenders, fries and more, including vegetarian options.

 Pets are permitted inside the park on a leash.
-They are not allowed inside the buildings due to health regulations and not in the Animal Habitats area.
+They are not allowed inside the buildings, due to health regulations, or in the Animal Habitats area.